Shadowphax/terraform-hpc-basic/README.md

 6. Execute the `apply` to update the infrastructure </br>
 `terraform apply plan.out`</br>

+## Adding additional Ansible Roles

+I split the location of ansible roles into two sections.
+The first is a role ```internal-role``` which is relevant internally, example: common and the other which is relevent to external roles - ```galaxy-roles```.The role update path is located in the ansible.cfg.

 ## Openstack Credentials
 Source credentials from your RC file downloadable from within OpenStack Dashboard.